loganmarchione/telegraf-nut-input/README.md

 # telegraf-nut-input

-Gets data from [Network UPS Tools (NUT)](https://networkupstools.org/), sends the results to InfluxDB
+Gets data from [Network UPS Tools (NUT)](https://networkupstools.org/), sends the results to InfluxDB via Telegraf.
+This is a modified version of [this repo](https://github.com/spidertyler2005/ups-telegraf/tree/patch-1)

 ## Explanation